Low Energy States and CPT invariance at the Big Bang

 The goals of this paper are: \begin{enumerate}[{ i)}]

-\item Extend the prescription of states of low energy for spin-$\frac{1}{2}$ fields on FLRW spacetimes. \item Characterize the possible CPT-invariant Hadamard states for scalars and spin-$\frac{1}{2}$ fields just at the Big Bang event $\tau=0$, obtaining a $\left\{\theta_k, \Theta_k\right\}$-family of CPT-invariant Hadamard states for scalars and fermions respectively.
+\item Extend the prescription of states of low energy for spin-$\frac{1}{2}$ fields on FLRW spacetimes. \item Characterize the possible $CPT$-invariant Hadamard states for scalars and spin-$\frac{1}{2}$ fields just at the big bang event $\tau=0$, obtaining a $\left\{\theta_k, \Theta_k\right\}$-family of $CPT$-invariant Hadamard states for scalars and fermions respectively.

-\item Study the possible CPT-invariant States of Low Energy in a radiation-dominated universe and analyze whether the smeared energy density can be minimized around the Big Bang for both scalar and spin-$\tfrac{1}{2}$ fields.
-We check that the resulting family of CPT-invariant states of low energy, indeed satisfy the Hadamard/adiabatic condition. \end{enumerate}
+\item Study the possible $CPT$-invariant States of Low Energy in a radiation-dominated universe and analyze whether the smeared energy density can be minimized around the big bang for both scalar and spin-$\tfrac{1}{2}$ fields.
+We check that the resulting family of $CPT$-invariant states of low energy, indeed satisfy the Hadamard/adiabatic condition. \end{enumerate}

 For pedagogical reasons the organization of the paper is as follows.
-In Section \ref{sec:rad-dom-CPT-scalars} we parametrize the possible CPT-invariant states in a radiation-dominated universe for scalar fields and give the asymptotic ultraviolet condition that they have to satisfy in order to be Hadamard.
-In Section \ref{sec::SLE::Scalars} we review the SLE characterization, extending it for a general coupling to the scalar curvature and paying special attention to the Big Bang singularity.
-We restrict the SLE characterization to the CPT-invariant states.
-In Section \ref{Subsec::BigBang::Scalars}, we study the possible SLE with smearing functions with support around the Big Bang for scalar fields.
-In Section \ref{sec:spinor-CPT} we parametrize the possible CPT-invariant states in a radiation-dominated universe for spin-$\frac12$ fields and characterize the asymptotic ultraviolet condition that they have to satisfy in order to be Hadamard.
-In Section \ref{Sec::SLE::Fermions} we provide the SLE characterization for fermions.
-In Section \ref{Sec::SLE::Fer::Early}, we study the possible SLE with smearing functions with support around the Big Bang for spin-$\frac12$ fields.
-Finally, In Section \ref{sec:conclusions} we summarize our results and discussions.
+In Sec. \ref{sec:rad-dom-CPT-scalars} we parametrize the possible $CPT$-invariant states in a radiation-dominated universe for scalar fields and give the asymptotic ultraviolet condition that they have to satisfy in order to be Hadamard.
+In Sec. \ref{sec::SLE::Scalars} we review the SLE characterization, extending it for a general coupling to the scalar curvature and paying special attention to the big bang singularity.
+We restrict the SLE characterization to the $CPT$-invariant states.
+In Sec. \ref{Subsec::BigBang::Scalars}, we study the possible SLE with smearing functions with support around the big bang for scalar fields.
+In Sec. \ref{sec:spinor-CPT} we parametrize the possible $CPT$-invariant states in a radiation-dominated universe for spin-$\frac12$ fields and characterize the asymptotic ultraviolet condition that they have to satisfy in order to be Hadamard.
+In Sec. \ref{Sec::SLE::Fermions} we provide the SLE characterization for fermions.
+In Sec. \ref{Sec::SLE::Fer::Early}, we study the possible SLE with smearing functions with support around the big bang for spin-$\frac12$ fields.
+Finally, In Sec. \ref{sec:conclusions} we summarize our results and discussions.
 Most of the computations in this paper have been done with the aid of the \emph{Mathematica} software.
 Throughout this paper, we use units in which ${\hbar=c=1}$.